webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

 Convolution filters can also highlight moats around high-contrast edges.
-The more dramatic texture on the right uses an [[svg/attribute/order|'''order''']] of 5, which extends the range of the calculation to each adjacent neighbor's farthest neighbor:
+The more dramatic texture on the right forms moats throughout the image.
+It uses an [[svg/attribute/order|'''order''']] of 5, which extends the range of the calculation to each adjacent neighbor's farthest neighbor:

 <div style="display:inline-block">